viztini/battinfo/README.md

 # battinfo

-A command-line tool to display detailed battery information, including health/degradation, status, and other relevant metrics.
+A Linux command-line tool to display detailed battery information, including health/degradation, status, and other relevant metrics.

 ## Features